By-Laws of the Women's Guild of Duquesne University

 The order of business at the meeting:

-The fiscal year of the Guild shall coincide with the fiscal year of the University, from July 1 to June 30.
+The operating year of the Guild shall coincide with the calendar year from January 1 to December 31.

 ARTICLE XIV - Elections